hn374/Developer-Notes/React/React.md

 ## React Router

 One of the best React libraries for handling routing.
 The routes are considered as components.
 When the app is running, the routes are rendered to the screen.
+Instead of having to call the server everytime to load a new page, routes are processed and loaded in the client.

 ## React DnD

 A library used to build complex drag and drop interfaces.

+## Axios

+Axis is a lightweight HTTP client based on the HTTP Service in Angular.
+It is promised based and we can take advantage of async and await for more readable asynchronous code.
+This is the library we would use to make API requests.